Undergraduate Course: Introduction to Corporate Finance (BUST08030)

 3. 40% final exam

-The two units of coursework will be (a) a 750 word individual assignment on a corporate finance topic and (b) a written 1500 word group project.
+The coursework will be a written 2,000 word group project.

 During the course a range of informal methods of providing assessment feedback to students will be used.
 This type of work will not contribute to your mark for the course but is designed to help you assess your progress and allow you to take action as necessary.